Amanda Peet

 Amanda Peet (born January 11, 1972) is an American actress.
 She began her career with small parts on television before making her feature film debut in Animal Room (1995).
 Her portrayal of Jill St. Claire in The Whole Nine Yards (2000) brought her wider recognition.
 Since then, she has appeared in Saving Silverman (2001), High Crimes, Changing Lanes, Igby Goes Down (all 2002), Something's Gotta Give, Identity (both 2003), Melinda and Melinda (2004), A Lot like Love, Syriana (both 2005), The X-Files: I Want to Believe (2008), 2012 (2009), Gulliver's Travels (2010), Identity Thief, The Way, Way Back (both 2013), and other films.

-In addition to film, Peet played Jacqueline Barrett on The WB's Jack & Jill (1999–2001), Jordan McDeere on NBC's short-lived Aaron Sorkin series Studio 60 on the Sunset Strip (2006-2007), Tina Morris on HBO's Togetherness (2015–2016), Jules on IFC's Brockmire (2016–2020), Betty Broderick on the second season of Bravo's Dirty John (2020), Beth Gallagher in the Paramount+ adaptation of Fatal Attraction (2023), and Mel Cooper in the Apple TV+ series Your Friends & Neighbors.
+In addition to film, Peet played Jacqueline Barrett on The WB's Jack & Jill (1999–2001), Jordan McDeere on NBC's short-lived Aaron Sorkin series Studio 60 on the Sunset Strip (2006–2007), Tina Morris on HBO's Togetherness (2015–2016), Jules on IFC's Brockmire (2016–2020), Betty Broderick on the second season of Bravo's Dirty John (2020), Beth Gallagher in the Paramount+ adaptation of Fatal Attraction (2023), and Mel Cooper in the Apple TV+ series Your Friends & Neighbors.
 In 2021, she wrote and co-executive produced The Chair for Netflix.
 Peet is married to screenwriter David Benioff and they have three children.

-Early life
+Early life and education

-Peet was born in New York City, the daughter of Penny (née Levy), a social worker, and Charles Peet Jr., a corporate lawyer.
+Peet was born on January 11, 1972, in New York City, the daughter of Penny (née Levy), a social worker, and Charles Peet Jr., a corporate lawyer.
 Penny and Charles Peet later divorced.
-Amanda Peet's father is a Quaker and her mother is Jewish; both are also atheists.
-Peet's maternal great-grandfathers were Samuel Levy, a lawyer, businessman, and public official who served as the president of Manhattan Borough; and Samuel "Roxy" Rothafel, a theatrical impresario and entrepreneur.
+Amanda Peet's mother is Jewish; both were atheists.
+Her mother passed in 2025 due to Parkinson's disease.
+Her maternal great-grandfathers were Samuel Levy, a lawyer, businessman, and a public official who served as the president of Manhattan Borough; and Samuel "Roxy" Rothafel, a theatrical impresario and entrepreneur.

-At seven, Peet moved with her family to London, returning to New York four years later.
+At seven, Amanda Peet moved with her family to London, returning to New York four years later.
 She enrolled in HB Studio's teen acting program when she was 13.
-Peet attended Friends Seminary in Manhattan and graduated from Columbia University with a degree in American history.
-In college, she auditioned for acting with teacher Uta Hagen and decided to become an actress after taking Hagen's class.
+Peet attended Friends Seminary in Manhattan and graduated from Columbia University, also in Manhattan, with a degree in American history.
+In college, she auditioned for professor Uta Hagen and became an actress after taking Hagen's class.
 During a four-year period of study with Hagen, Peet appeared in the off-Broadway revival of Clifford Odets's Awake and Sing! with Stephen Lang.